webtoknow/fx-trading-app/Week_09/Exercise/README.md

 ```

 3. a
-In this microservice the rates are stored as integer numbers in the database.
+For teaching purposes in this microservice the rates are stored as integer numbers in the database.
+This microservice will use only the first four decimal places of fx rates.
-They need to be converted from decimal to integers and vice versa when interacting with the UI or other services.
+The rates will need to be converted from decimal to integers and vice versa when needed.
-For conversion we will multiply or divide with a constant defined in a constant class
+For conversion we will multiply or divide with a constant of 10000 defined in a constant class

 Create package *util* under *fxtrading*
 In it add class MiscUtil:

 ```
 package com.banking.sofware.design.fxtrading.util;